The Sacrifice of Iphigenia

-The Sacrifice of Iphigenia (Le sacrifice d'Iphigénie) is a 1968 painting by Paul Delvaux.
+The Sacrifice of Iphigenia (Le sacrifice d'Iphigénie) is a 1968 painting by the Belgian artist Paul Delvaux.
 Inspired by Iphigenia's sacrifice in Greek mythology, it depicts five people on a boardwalk.
 In the foreground are three women, two of whom might be the same person who watches herself, and behind them appears to be a scene of human sacrifice where a man overlooks a woman with an exposed breast.

 Painted in oil on canvas, The Sacrifice of Iphigenia was made during a period when Delvaux frequently made references to classical mythology in his works.
 It uses ambiguous symbols and has been interpreted as a work about sexual initiation.
 It was exhibited at the 34th Venice Biennale in 1968.

 Subject and composition

 The Sacrifice of Iphigenia references a scene in Greek mythology.
 Ahead of the Trojan War, the Greek fleet leader Agamemnon needs to sacrifice his daughter Iphigenia to appease the goddess Artemis and receive the wind necessary to sail to Troy and lay siege on the city.
 The outcome of the task varies in different versions of the myth: in some versions Agamemnon does kill his daughter, and in other versions Artemis replaces Iphigenia with a deer.

 In Paul Delvaux's treatment of the myth, four women and one man can be seen on an outdoor porch or boardwalk.
 The three women in the foreground are covered by a roof.
 Foremost and largest in the image is a blonde woman with large eyes and a lacy white dress, passively seated with her clasped hands in her lap.
 To the left in the picture is a very similar blonde woman who stands on a small, red carpet, flanked by a large mirror and several freestanding doors.
 She is dressed in light blue shift, her arms are along her body and her hands are slightly raised, as she appears to observe the woman at the centre.
 To the right in the picture is a woman in a blue evening dress and dark hair; she may be Clytemnestra, Iphigenia's mother.
 In the background is a man in a dinner suit, turned away from the viewer and overlooking a woman who lies down, is draped in purple cloth and has one breast exposed.
 Behind the boardwalk is a river and on the opposite shore a freight train and a nightly cityscape.

 Delvaux made the painting in March 1968 and it is signed "P. Delvaux 3-68".
 It is painted in oil on canvas and has the dimensions 188 × 142.2 cm.